 According to Reed's research, the term "ecosexuality" has existed since the early 2000s, when it started appearing as a self-description on online dating profiles.
-It wasn't until 2008 that it began its evolution towards a fully-fledged social movement, when Sprinkle and Stephens began officiating ecosexual weddings.
+It wasn't until 2008 that it began its evolution toward a fully fledged social movement, when Sprinkle and Stephens began officiating ecosexual weddings.
 The two artists had been active in the marriage equality movement, and they wanted to harness that energy for environmental causes.
 Stephens has said that their aim was to reconceptualize the way we look at the earth, from seeing the planet as a mother to seeing it as a lover.

 Also in 2008, Stefanie Iris Weiss, a writer and activist based in New York, began researching her book Eco-sex: Go Green Between the Sheets and Make Your Love Life Sustainable, published in 2010.
-Weiss, who was at that time unaware of Sprinkle and Stephens' work, initially lent the idea a more practical, literal focus, with research revealing the harmful environmental impact of materials used in condoms, lubes and other sex products upon both our bodies and the planet.
+Weiss, who was at that time unaware of Sprinkle and Stephens's work, initially lent the idea a more practical, literal focus, with research revealing the harmful environmental impact of materials used in condoms, lubes, and other sex products upon both our bodies and the planet.
 She said that she wrote the book to help people make their sex lives "more carbon neutral and sustainable," and to help us avoid polluting our bodies when we have sex.

 The desire for safer and more sustainable sex products remains an important part of the ecosexual movement, and Weiss said that green options for consumers when it comes to sex products have increased dramatically since she wrote her book.
-But she has also happily embraced Sprinkle and Stephens' more holistic take on ecosexuality, immediately recognizing in their efforts a shared goal: to help people reconnect with nature, and with their own bodies.
+But she has also happily embraced Sprinkle and Stephens's more holistic take on ecosexuality, immediately recognizing in their efforts a shared goal: to help people reconnect with nature, and with their own bodies.

 Reed said that ecosexuality is different from other social movements in that it focuses on personal behavior and pleasure rather than protests or politics.
 She said that some people within the environmental movement have kept their distance from it for this reason.
 But ecosexual activists interviewed for this story all insist they have a serious goal at heart.
-As Morgan said, thinking about the earth as a lover is the first step towards taking the environmental crisis seriously.
-"If you piss off your mother she's probably going to forgive you.
+As Morgan said, thinking about the earth as a lover is the first step toward taking the environmental crisis seriously.
+"If you piss off your mother, she's probably going to forgive you.
 If you treat your lover badly, she's going to break up with you."

-At the same time, the sense of levity that characterizes works such as the bathhouse or Sprinkle and Stephens' performances is an integral part of the movement.
+At the same time, the sense of levity that characterizes works such as the bathhouse or Sprinkle and Stephens's performances is an integral part of the movement.
 Morgan describes ecosexuality as a means of moving beyond the "depressing Al Gore stuff" that people often associate with environmentalism.
 Her hope, and that of other ecosexuals such as Weiss and Kronemyer, is that it can gives the average person a way of engaging with the issue that is accessible and fun, and that creates a sense of hopefulness.

 Morgan and Weiss both say that they also see sex as a potentially powerful tool for motivating people to make the environment a priority.
 As Weiss put it: "If you're running from floods, you won't have any time for sex."